openedx/frontend-app-gradebook/documentation/testing/test-setup.md

     - [ ] Set name to `grades.assume_zero_grade_if_absent`, select "Active", and click "Save"
 - In Waffle_Utils > Waffle flag course overrides:
     - [ ] Add a new flag called `grades.writeable_gradebook`, select "Force On", and enable it for your course

+## Enable Bulk Management

+Bulk Management is an added feature to allow modifying grades in bulk via CSV upload.
+Bulk Management is default enabled for Master's track courses but can be selectively enabled for other courses with a waffle flag following the steps below.

+- In Waffle_Utils > Waffle flag course overrides:
-    - [ ] Add a new flag called `grades.bulk_management`, select "Force On", and enable it for your course
+    - [ ] Add a new flag called `grades.bulk_management`, select "Force On", and enable it for your course.

 ## Create a Master's track for testing Master's-only features